How ‘Find my iPhone’ Really Works

 How to Locate Apple Devices Using Apple Watch

 You get to use your Apple Watch to find your missing iPhone or lost device.
 If you do not link your devices to your Apple ID, your devices will be difficult to find.
-So, you must locate them only if they are linked.
+So, you must locate nearby Apple devices only if they are linked.

-Switch on your watch and open the App, ‘Find My’, tap on the lost device, and if the item is capable of being found, it appears on the map, and you get to see the last location, last internet, or Wi-Fi connection time and even the charged device percentage.
+Switch on your watch and open the App, ‘Find My’, tap on the lost device, and if the item is capable of being found, it appears on the map, and you get to see the last location data, last internet, or Wi-Fi connection time and even the charged device percentage.

 If the device cannot be found, besides the gadget on your watch screen, you get to see a pop-up message—No location next to the device name.

 Turn on the “Notify When Found” user notification on your watch, and once the device is detected, you get a notification.